zuozhenggh/learning-library/data-management-library/database-consolidation/mv2adb/mv2adb.md

 The MV2ADB tool is able to automatically take a data pump export, push it to OCI Object Storage, then it automatically imports it into the Autonomous Database using Data Pump in one command.
 *Note: For using mv2adb for migration from source DB to ADB, the source DB should be at lower version than Autonomous Database.*

 ![](./screenshots/consolidation.jpg)

-***This picture says highly restricted...
+***TO AUTHOR: This picture says highly restricted...
 EDIT***

 ### Objectives

 As a **root** user, you will:
-1. Establish connectivity from source database instances to Target instance.
+* Establish connectivity from source database instances to Target instance.
-2. Install and configure MV2ADB tool on source databases.
+* Install and configure MV2ADB tool on source databases.
-3. Run the MV2ADB config script to migrate the databases from Source to Target.
+* Run the MV2ADB config script to migrate the databases from Source to Target.

 ### Prerequisites

 Required Artifacts:
-- A pre-provisioned dedicated autonomous database instance.
+  1. A pre-provisioned dedicated autonomous database instance.
-- Two pre-provisioned Source databases, one 19c and one 11g.
+  2. Two pre-provisioned Source databases, one 19c and one 11g.
-- ADB Wallet downloaded on your local machine.
+  3. ADB Wallet downloaded on your local machine.
-- A pre-generated Auth Token from the console.
+  4. A pre-generated Auth Token from the console.

 ## **STEP 1**: Downloading ADB Wallet to Your Local Machine